finix-payments/finix-flex-docs-generator/sections/applications/enable_dummy_processor/response.md

 </aside>

 <aside class="warning">
-The DUMMY_V1 processor should not be provisioned on production level Applications.
+The DUMMY_V1 processor should not be provisioned on live level Applications.
 To enable this processor please use the request body exactly as demonstrated in the example to the right.
 </aside>